-The implementation considerations for the ANSP, the approval processes, the detailed aircraft requirements and operating procedures are identified along with specific pilot knowledge and training where applicable.
+The implementation considerations for Air Navigation Service Providers (ANSPs), the approval processes, the detailed aircraft requirements and operating procedures are identified along with specific pilot knowledge and training where applicable.
 The navigation specification also details any requirements for control of navigation database and oversight of operators.

 The transition to PBN

 The ambition for deployment of PBN in UK airspace is the utilisation of the most relevant PBN specification for the intended operation.
 Although RNAV 1 is the basis of future terminal airspace developments, this does not preclude the use of RNP 1 or Advanced RNP performance and functionality where appropriate.
-As airspace redesign developments are introduced, choice of navigation specification will need to have regard to the aircraft fleet capability.
+As the UK airspace is being modernised, choice of navigation specification will need to have regard to the aircraft fleet capability.

 RNAV is a method of navigation which permits the operation of an aircraft on any desired flight path; it allows its position to be continuously determined wherever it is rather than only along tracks between individual ground navigation aids.

 RNP specifications have an additional requirement for on-board performance monitoring and alerting.
 This means that if the RNP system does not perform the way it should then an alert should be provided to the flight crew.

 In practical terms what this means is that ATC can have greater confidence in the track keeping performance of the aircraft and this greater confidence translates into being able to place routes closer together.

 - Maintaining the same spacing between routes on straight and turning segments without a need to increase route spacing on the turn;

 - Means of enabling curved approaches, particularly through terrain rich areas (applicable to RF only).